tehAnswer/Rossfit_iOS/README.md

 ## RossFit App

-It's an iOS (at first, coded for iOS7) that uses this [RESTful API](https://github.com/tehAnswer/RossFit).
-The app is about make diets, focused for people passionate about sports.
+It's an iOS app (at first, coded for iOS7) made for people passionate about sports that uses this [RESTful API](https://github.com/tehAnswer/RossFit).
+It is about make all kind of diets: from weight-loss to the musculation ones.
 Also, the app itself provide an useful and revelant nutritional information catalog.

 ### Screens